Python-GIS-book/site/source/back-matter/md/glossary.md

 Signed integer
   A (data) type of integer in Python that can represent both positive and negative whole numbers.
 The "signed" attribute means the number includes a "+" or "-" sign to indicate its value's polarity.
 For example, -5 and 42 are signed integers.
 In Python, integers are stored as signed by default and can handle very large values thanks to their dynamic size.

+Slope
+  Slope is a measure of the steepness or incline of the terrain.
+Slope is commonly calculated from elevation values in a raster and it represents the rate of change in elevation over distance and is typically expressed in degrees or percent.

 Software
   Another name for a {term}`program`.